-5 ISO
+4 ISO

-Some of the software layers used for CAN networks in today's cars have been standardized by the International Organization for Standardization (ISO). - The most prominent of these software layers are the following:
+Some of the software layers used for automotive networks in today's cars have been standardized by the International Organization for Standardization (ISO). - The most prominent of these software layers are the following:

-- Transport Layer (ISO/DIS 15765-2.2): This layer provides unacknowledged segmented data transfer to all higher layers and thus facilitates exchange of data amounts larger than the maximum transfer unit (MTU) of the underlying communication system. - Diagnostics KWP2000 (ISO/DIS 14230-3) and UDS (ISO/DIS 14229-1): Both the Keyword Protocol 2000 (KWP2000) as well as the Unified Diagnostic Services (UDS) define diagnostic services which allow a tester device to control diagnostic functions in an ECU via a serial data link.
+- Transport Layer CAN and FlexRay: This layer provides segmented data transfer to all higher layers (e.g., the diagnostics layer) and thus facilitates exchange of data amounts larger than the maximum transfer unit (MTU) of the underlying communication system. - Diagnostics Layer UDS and OBD: The Unified Diagnostic Services (UDS) specifications define manufacturer specific enhanced diagnostic services which allow an external tester device to control diagnostic functions in an ECU via a (serial) data link.
+The On Board Diagnostics (OBD) specifications define a set of mandatory diagnostic services facilitating the retrieval of emission-related diagnostic information from an ECU by an external tester device.